Skip to content

 std::expected<T, E>: Type-Safe Error Propagation

-In the previous article, we discussed std::optional for error handling and pointed out its limitation—it cannot carry error information.
-When you need to know why something failed, std::optional falls short. std::expected, introduced in C++23, fills this gap: it tells you both whether a value exists and why it doesn't.
+In the previous post, we discussed the application of std::optional in error handling and pointed out its limitation—it cannot carry error information.
+When you need to know "why it failed," std::optional falls short.
+The std::expected introduced in C++23 fills this gap: it tells you both "whether there is a value" and "the reason why there isn't."

-If you have experience with Rust, the design philosophy behind std::expected is identical to Rust's Result—it holds a value T on success and an error E on failure.
-The difference is that C++ lacks compiler-enforced match checks and the ? operator, so we rely on monadic operations and coding discipline to bridge the gap.
+If you have used Rust, the design philosophy of std::expected is identical to Rust's Result—holding a value T on success and an error E on failure.
+The difference is that C++ lacks compiler-enforced panic checks and the ? operator, so we rely on monadic operations and coding discipline to bridge the gap.

-A quick note: std::expected is a C++23 feature.
-If you are currently using C++17 or C++20, we provide a usable simplified implementation later in this article.
-In embedded scenarios, since there is no RTTI dependency, std::expected works perfectly fine.
+First, a note: std::expected is a C++23 feature.
+If you are currently using C++17 or C++20, this article provides a usable simplified implementation; in embedded scenarios, since there is no dependency on RTTI, std::expected works perfectly fine.

 Core Semantics of expected

-std::expected is a template class that holds either a success value of type T or an error object of type E. Its interface design borrows from std::optional—you can use has_value() or the boolean conversion operator to check for success, value() to get the value, and error() to get the error:
+std::expected is a template class that either holds a success value of type T or an error object of type E. Its interface design borrows from std::optional—you can use has_value() or operator bool to check for success, use value() to get the value, and error() to get the error:

 cpp